AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeType/README.md

 AttributeType Class
 ===================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEX element 'Attribute' which defines base structures for attribute definitions.
+This Class is a wrapper for the CAEX element 'Attribute' which defines base structures for attribute definitions.
 Attributes can be associated to each object which implements the [IObjectWithAttributes][1] interface.
 An associated collection of Attributes is wrapped in an [AttributeSequence][2].

 Inheritance Hierarchy